Taitava/obsidian-shellcommands-test-suite/Templates/Test report.template.md

 ## 3.2.
 Error message duration
 The default value of *Error message duration* is 20 seconds.
 1. [ ] Execute the command *Doomed to eternal failure*.
-It just executes *cd NonExistingFolder*, which throws an error: *Command failed: cd NonExistingFolder*.
+It just executes *cd NonExistingFolder*, which throws an error that the folder does not exist.
 See that the error message shows up and is visible around 20 seconds.
 2. [ ] Change *Error message duration* to 1 second, execute the same command again and see that the error message shows up, but disappears quickly.
 3. [ ] Change *Error message duration* back to the default value.